openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/overview_theming.rst

 Root Directories for the Theme Files
 ************************************

-You must give the files that you create for your site's theme the same relative file paths and file names as the default UI files that they override.
-The root directory for relative paths is different for the LMS, Studio, and Ecommerce.
+You must give the files that you create for a theme the same relative file paths and file names as the default files that they override.
+Different root directories for the relative paths apply to Studio, the LMS, and the E-commerce service.

-* For the LMS and Studio, relative file paths are from the root directory of the local clone of the ``edx/edx-platform`` repository in your installation directory.
+* For Studio and the LMS, relative file paths are from the root directory of the local clone of the ``edx/edx-platform`` repository in your installation directory.

-* For Ecommerce, relative file paths are from the ``ecommerce`` directory of the local clone of the ``edx/ecommerce`` repository in your installation directory.
+* For the E-commerce service, relative file paths are from the ``ecommerce`` directory of the local clone of the ``edx/ecommerce`` repository in your installation directory.

 For example, the root directory for the relative file paths of your theme files might be at one of the following file paths.

 * For the LMS UI or Studio UI, ``/edx/app/edxapp/edx-platform``.

-* For the Ecommerce UI, ``/edx/app/ecommerce/ecommerce/ecommerce``.
+* For the UI of the E-commerce service, ``/edx/app/ecommerce/ecommerce/ecommerce``.

 The following subdirectories hold the UI files that you can override.

 * ``static`` holds media files such as images and styling resources such as syntactically awesome style sheet (Sass) files that produce cascading style sheet (CSS) files.

 * ``templates`` holds Python web application page templates that produce the HTML for UI pages.

 ***********************************
 Example File Path for a Theme File